microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 A markup extension overrides the ProvideValue method, and returns a value from it that the Xaml loader sets as a property value.

 There are two versions of ProvideValue, one that passes no parameters and one that passes a service provider.
-From the service provider, a markup extension implementation can retrieve services the following services:
+From the service provider, a markup extension implementation can retrieve the following services:
 * `IProvideValueTarget`, which provides information about the type/property the markup extension is being applied to.
 This aligns with WPF's [IProvideValueTarget](https://docs.microsoft.com/dotnet/api/System.Windows.Markup.IProvideValueTarget).
 * `IRootObjectProvider`, which provides a reference to the root object in the markup.
 This aligns with WPF's [IRootObjectProvider](https://docs.microsoft.com/dotnet/api/System.Xaml.IRootObjectProvider).
 * `IUriContext` , which provides the base URI of the markup.
 This aligns with WPF's [IUriContext](https://docs.microsoft.com/dotnet/api/System.Windows.Markup.IUriContext).